icebug/tap-gcs-csv/README.md

     // run which you can use going forward for incremental replication "start_date": "2017-05-01T00:00:00Z",

-    // the bucket to use. make sure the AWS credentials provided have read access.
+    // the bucket to use. make sure the service account credentials provided have read access.
     "bucket": "csv-bucket",

     // table definitions. you can specify multiple tables to be pulled from a given